Cubical model categories and quasi-categories: Homotopy theory of cubical sets

 \section{Homotopy theory of cubical sets}

-This section deals with the homotopy theories of reduced cubical sets and of cubical sets with connections.
-We first recall their model structures from the work of Cisinski and Jardine and give additional results on the model structure on cubical sets with connections.
-We then study the Reedy model structure on cocubical objects and its link to functors from cubical sets (reduced or with connections) to any other monoidal model category.
+This section deals with the homotopy theories of precubical sets and of cubical sets with connections.
+We first recall their model structures from the work of Cisinski, Jardine and Maltsiniotis and give additional results on the model structure on cubical sets with connections.
+We then study the Reedy model structure on cocubical objects and its link to functors from cubical sets (precubical or with connections) to any other monoidal model category.